-Nearly 120,000 people in the United States are waiting for organ transplants, of these, more than 10,000 live in the greater New York metropolitan area.
+Over 115,000 people in the United States are waiting for organ transplants, of these, nearly 10,000 live in the greater New York metropolitan area.

 When matching donor organs to recipients, the computerized matching system considers issues such as the severity of illness, blood type, time spent waiting, other important medical information, and geographic location.
 The recipient's financial or celebrity status or race does not figure in.

 It is illegal to buy and sell organs in the United States.
 The system for matching donor organs and potential recipients is regulated by the Federal Government.

 On average, 20 people die every day while waiting for organ transplants in the U.S., and every 10 minutes another name is added to the waiting list.

 Anytime you are in a hospital, doctors will do all they can to save your life.
 Donation occurs only after physicians who are legally not affiliated with donation declare the death of a patient.

 An open casket funeral is usually possible for organ, eye, and tissue donors.
 Through the entire donation process, the body is treated with care, respect, and dignity.